trondarild/LeabraLite/README.md

 # LeabraLite
 A processing port and modification of the Leabra neural modeling framework.
-Based on a python port of Leabra 8.0 (TODO add link)
+Based on a python port of Leabra 8.0 (TODO add link).

+* 2022-01-28: This is heavily in development; nothing can be expected to work!

 ## Installation
 1. clone the repository, e.g. into your Processing sketchbook folder
 2. Open the LeabraLite.pde sketch in Processing